 We offer the Pearson Edexcel specification.
 The course is made up of two units which are assessed in two exams at the end of the course.

 The first year of study focuses on visual analysis and two thematic topics: Nature in Art and Identities in Art.
 The second year of study explores two specific periods: The Baroque in Catholic Europe (1597-1685) and Brave New World: ‘Modernism’ in Europe (1900-1939).

-The course develops pupils’ understanding of the relationship between society and art; art historical terms, concepts and issues; the influence of cultural, social and political factors, as well as developments in materials, techniques and processes of both art and architecture over time.
+The course develops pupils’ understanding of the relationship between society and art; art historical terms, concepts and issues; the influence of cultural, social and political factors, as well as developments in materials, techniques and processes of both art and architect

 The History of Art Department at Gresham’s is committed to presenting pupils with multiple opportunities to pursue the subject beyond the classroom and to experience art works and architecture first hand.
 There is a tailor made trip abroad every two years, typically to Paris or Rome.
 There are also annual trips which include London, the Sainsbury centre at UEA and the summer sculpture exhibition at Houghton Hall.